trentgill/trentgill.github.io/now.md

 221123 - i wrote this on the command line by entering 'x' then my message<br>
 221126 - doubt increases exponentially the nearer you are to the finish line<br>
 221126 - doubt increases exponentially the nearer you are to the finish line<br>
+221202 - just trying to have one interesting idea each day<br>